johanlinaker/johanlinaker.github.io/_posts/2025-04-04-building-sovereignty-the-open-way.md

 Capabilities, in turn, are made up of people.
 People with the mind and skillset required to understand and master how open source works, both in culture and practice.
 People, including engineers and artisans, who can leverage the arts and sciences, along with knowledge and curiosity, to drive innovation and solve complex problems.

 While there definitely is quality, Europe still lacks the necessary quantity of people with the required mind- and skillset.
-Training and skills development must increase through elementary and high school, higher education, and lifelong learning.
+Training and skills development on STEM and open technolgies must be pushed more strongly through the Skills agendas both on the <a href="https://employment-social-affairs.ec.europa.eu/policies-and-activities/skills-and-qualifications/european-skills-agenda_en">European</a> and national levels, and injected through elementary and high school, higher education, and lifelong learning.
 The current generational shift happening in open source is not leaving Europe unaffected.
 Training programs must consider roles across society, from policy and decision-makers to procurement officers, civil servants, product owners, developers, IT technicians, etc.

 Beyond skills training, there is also a need for significant growth in entrepreneurs and SMEs that can help to serve the many specialized needs of Euroepan industries and society.
 Public sector organizations, especially on the municipal level, generally lack the technical capabilities themselves and are dependent on suppliers that can offer and support the adoption of the many open source solutions available.